Observation Beach Campsite

 Access to Campsite:

-By boat or walk in.Overseeing Body:
+By boat or walk in.Google Rating (out of 5):

 Information courtesy of the Department of Conservation (NZ)Dog Policy: